thumbsup/aws-private-gallery/README.md

 - Click "Users and groups", then "Create user"
 - Provide an email address and temporary password

+Make sure that this email address is part of email whitelist (`emails.js`).
+This validation is done on _all_ logins, both for local Cognito users and social sign-in (if configured).

 ### That's it!

 You should now be able to browse to https://your-gallery.com and be prompted to login.